rustwasm/wasm-pack/docs/src/commands/test.md

 ## Running only some tests

-Are your test suite grows it may become unrealistic to need to run all of your tests in a browser when you're really only debugging one or a few of them.
+When debugging a specific issue, you may find yourself wanting to run a subset of tests, instead of your entire suite of tests.

-Here are a few examples of how to run a subset of your tests.
+Here are a few examples of how to run a subset of your tests:

 ```
 # Example directory structure